triton-inference-server/server/docs/models_and_schedulers.rst

 The :ref:`sequence batcher <section-sequence-batcher>` must be used for these stateful models.
-As explained below, the sequence batcher ensures that all inference requests in a sequence get routed to the same model instance (and batch slot) so that the model can maintain state correctly.
-The sequence batcher also communicates with the model to indicate when a sequence is starting and when a sequence has a inference request ready for execution.
+As explained below, the sequence batcher ensures that all inference requests in a sequence get routed to the same model instance so that the model can maintain state correctly.
+The sequence batcher also communicates with the model to indicate when a sequence is starting, when a sequence is ending, when a sequence has a inference request ready for execution, and the correlation ID of the sequence.

 As explained in :ref:`section-client-api-stateful-models`, when making inference requests for a stateful model, the client application must